Key Highlights

 What Happens Next

-All five full-tour players move from Warsaw to Bucharest with just 48 hours between events.
-The points earned in Poland will shape how aggressively they approach the opening rounds in Romania.
+The full-tour players move from Warsaw to Bucharest with just a few days between events.
+The points earned in Poland will shape how aggressively they approach Romania.
 Read our full Grand Chess Tour 2026 guide for the complete season schedule and standings.

 FAQ